 Revamping Whitby Abbey

-This year we're investing almost £1.6 million to transform Whitby Abbey and celebrate the history of this iconic landmark.
+This year we have been investing almost £1.6 million to transform Whitby Abbey and celebrate the history of this iconic landmark.

 You will also be able to enjoy new facilities, including a coffee shop and improved welcoming visitor's areas, making sure you get the most of your visit to the abbey.

-In April 2019 Whitby Abbey will reopen following a major project to improve the visitor centre, museum and interpretation across the site.
+In April 2019 Whitby Abbey was reopen following a major project to improve the visitor centre, museum and interpretation across the site.

 Outside, the courtyard area has been transformed with a tree-lined avenue, new seating and green spaces planted with herbs.
 You’ll also find a cosy coffee shop near the entrance to the abbey.